Course summary

 Modules

-Year 1 You will study these compulsory modules: Identity, Agency & Environment 1 Identity, Agency & Environment 2 You then select: UK and European Comparative Governance and Politics OR Political Theory and Ideologies Colonialism, Power, Resistance OR World Politics Plus one other module from: UK and European Comparative Governance and Politics Political Theory and Ideologies Colonialism, Power, Resistance World Politics Year 2 (credit level 5) In your second year, you will study the following compulsory module: The Goldsmiths Elective You then select: Research Politics OR Theories and Methods in International Relations Security Studies OR Global Gvernance and World Order Modern Political Theory OR Modern Britain: Politics from 1979-Today Plus modules to the value of 60 credits from a list approved annually by the Department of Politics and International Relations.
-Year 3 In your third year, you write a research dissertation (30 credits) and then choose from a list of optional modules provided annually by the department to a value of 90 credits.
-This includes the option of a Work Placement module (15 credits).
+Year 1 You will study the following compulsory modules: UK and European Comparative Governance and Politics Colonialism, Power, Resistance World Politics Identity, Agency & Environment 1 Identity, Agency & Environment 2 Year 2 You will study the following compulsory modules: The Goldsmiths Elective Researching Politics or Theories and Methods in International Relations Security Studies or Global Governance and World Order Modern Political Theory or Modern Britain: Politics from 1979 - today You'll also take 60 credits worth of optional modules from a list approved annually by the Department of Politics and International Relations.
+In your third year, you write a research dissertation (30 credits) and then choose from a list of optional modules provided annually by the department to a value of 90 credits.
+This includes the option of a Work Placement module, worth 15 credits.
 Work Placement module This optional module gives students experience of working in a range of organisations in the NGO sector such as charities, think-tanks and pressure groups, bodies connected with international organisations, appropriate businesses, and political parties.
 Please note that due to staff research commitments not all of these modules may be available every year.

 Assessment method